-Nonprofit organizations are likewise being pressured by contributors and regulators to develop good corporate governance practices, including the development of effective audit committees.
-Accordingly, the AACMI has created a division solely for nonprofit audit committee members.
+Private companies and nonprofit organizations are also being pressured to develop good corporate governance practices, including the development of effective audit committees.

-The AACMI promotes the professional interests of individuals who serve as members of audit committees by:
+AACMI promotes the professional interests of directors who serve as members of audit committees and executive officers who report to audit committees by:

 - providing educational materials and initiatives to enhance the understanding of the duties and responsibilities of audit committee members;

 - recommending policies and procedures which permit audit committee members to fulfill their duties and responsibilities and to protect themselves from personal liability; and

 - fostering the development of "best practices" by facilitating the exchange of information among audit committee members and through educational materials and initiatives.

 Sanford Rich, Audit Committee Chairman, Aspen Group, Inc.:

 I originally joined the AACMI in 2006.
 The organization remains as relevant today as it was then, delivering quality and timely information.
 The September 2022 Annual meeting was a valuable opportunity to hear from audit and regulatory experts and socialize with like-minded audit committee chairs and members.